-Call for Proposal
+Call for Proposals

 We are dedicated to creating a safe, welcoming environment for everyone.
 As part of submitting a proposal, you agree to comply with the conference Code of Conduct.